Wells School of Music Information

 The areas of concentration, directed electives, and free electives are described fully in a student handbook compiled by, and available from, the graduate coordinator of the Wells School of Music.

-1. Music history/literature - styles, forms, and genres of all major periods of music history, representative composers and their works, and philosophical and societal issues relating to music history.
-This knowledge will be assessed through a combination of written questions and aural listening exam.
+- The Music History Assessment Test covers styles, forms, and genres of all major periods of music history, representative composers and their works, and philosophical and social issues relating to music history.
+This knowledge will be assessed through a combination of written questions and aural listening examples.

-2. Music theory - music terminology, part-writing techniques, analysis of harmonic and melodic structures, basic arranging and composition, and aural skills.
+- The Music Theory Assessment Test covers music terminology, part-writing techniques, analysis of harmonic and melodic structures, basic arranging and composition, and aural skills.
 These skills and knowledge will be assessed through a combination of written and aural questions.

 Each degree candidate is individually responsible for satisfying degree candidacy and graduation requirements stated elsewhere in this catalog and for meeting deadline dates for the May, August, or December graduation, as appropriate.